Burn Rate & Financial Management for Start-ups

 2. Using P&L expenses instead of cash outflows — accruals and depreciation distort the number.

-3. Ignoring annual costs averaged monthly — software licences, insurance premiums paid annually must be amortised into the monthly burn figure.
+3. Ignoring annual costs averaged monthly — software licences, insurance premiums, and conference fees paid annually must be amortised into the monthly burn figure.

 Section 2 — Unit Economics